Have you had your flu jab?

-Firstly, as a carer, you're entitled to a free flu jab each year.
-If your GP surgery hasn't been in touch, do give them a call and make sure that a) you're registered as a carer and b) you can book your flu jab.
+Firstly, as a carer, we're entitled to a free flu jab each year.
+If our GP surgery hasn't been in touch, do give them a call and make sure that a) we're registered as a carer and b) we can book our flu jab.

 Aside from us lovely carers, the flu vaccine is given to people who:

 are 65 and over (including those who'll be 65 by 31 March 2021)